Sari Essayah

-Sari Miriam Essayah (born 21 February 1967 in Haukivuori) is a Finnish retired racewalker and a politician, former Member of the European Parliament (MEP) and Member of Parliament since 2015.
+Sari Miriam Essayah (born 21 February 1967) is a Finnish retired racewalker and a politician, former Member of the European Parliament (MEP) and Member of Parliament since 2015.
 She is the president of the Finnish Christian Democrats party.
-Her father is from Morocco.
+She is serving as Minister of Agriculture and Forestry since 2023.

-During her sports career, Essayah competed mainly in 5 000 and 10 000 metres.
+During her sports career, Essayah competed mainly in 5 and 10 kilometres.
 In the latter, she won the World Championship in 1993 and the European Championship in 1994.
 She made seven national records, all of which are still standing.

 In 2016, Essayah became a member of the International Olympic Committee (IOC), and she has been a member of the Ethics Committee, Finnish Athletics Association since 2014.